RE:View Raiders of the Lost Ark

 This film was meant from the start to be a pastiche of the old Republic serials, and nobody is better at polishing pastiche than Stephen Spielberg.
 The effects aren’t as stunning as they used to be but the cheese factor more than makes up for them.
 The practical effects and stunts are still picture-perfect.
 The cinematography remains stunning.

 His adventures prior to Raiders have been covered in several novels and a short-lived TV series.
-None of which matter because George Lucas controlled the character’s bible, and he was always striking other people’s contributions from canon.
+None of which mattered because George Lucas controlled the character’s bible, and he was always striking other people’s contributions from canon.
 He could be disengaged with Indiana Jones for years and when he would re-engage he would bulldoze everyone else’s work.
 Indy’s life was whatever Lucas said he was.

 The other films in the series have likewise been mixed.
 One, great (Temple of Doom).
 One, okay, I guess (Last Crusade).
 And one, why did you do this to Indy?
 (Crystal Skull)